CFOs are always struggling with this dilemma: Technology increases efficiency and saves money, but on the other hand technology costs money.

 - Scalability: HaaS enables organizations to use the hardware they need now and plan strategically for hardware acquisitions as their businesses grow.

 - Reduced risk: Many businesses and enterprises are looking for solutions to urgent problems created by the pandemic.
 However, they won’t want to be locked into using a solution long-term, especially in light of rapid tech acceleration and constant competitive pressure.
 HaaS contract periods, often between 1 and 5 years, allow organizations to change or upgrade hardware as their needs change.

 HaaS Value Translates Across Verticals

-HaaS also offers value to businesses in other verticals that are facing new challenges in 2020.
+HaaS offers value to businesses in all verticals that are facing new challenges.
 For example, many supply chain organizations are overwhelmed.
-The “Amazon Effect” has put pressure on companies to accelerate fulfillment and delivery to satisfy customers who want their orders by tomorrow — or sooner.
+The “Amazon Effect” has put pressure on companies to accelerate fulfillment and delivery to satisfy customers who want their orders by tomorrow – or sooner.
 HaaS can enable them to equip their teams with the mobile computers, printers, and other hardware they need to operate more efficiently and productively.

 D’Alessio adds that the oil and gas industry has been very volatile and investing in capital equipment can be risky.
 He says some managers even search online sources for used equipment, only to find later that they’re spending more than necessary on service, or worse yet, wind up with discontinued and unsupported hardware without a warranty altogether.
 “They just create headaches for themselves down the road,” he says.
 “HaaS gives them the benefits they need in the short-term and allows them to scale cost-effectively when needed.”